-The installation service provides an opportunity for the congregation to formally welcome the pastor, introduce the pastor to the wider community, and participate in what will probably be their first act of public ministry together.
-The date of the service needs to be chosen in consultation with the pastor, parish musician, congregation, and dean of the conference and synod office.
+The installation service provides an opportunity for the congregation to formally welcome the pastor, introduce the pastor to the wider community, and participate in what may be their first act of public ministry together.
+The date of the service is chosen in consultation with the pastor, parish musician, congregation, and dean of the conference and synod office.
 The dean is usually designated by the bishop to preside at the installation service and the pastor invites a preacher of his/her choosing.
 The service of installation should be held as soon as possible after the pastor's arrival.